 - 3/4 cup confectioners’ sugar, sifted

 - Make the blondies: Preheat oven to 350 degrees.
-Butter a 9-by-13-inch baking pan, and line with parchment so that it overhangs on all sides.
+Butter a 9-by-13-inch baking pan, and line it with parchment so that it overhangs on all sides.
 Butter parchment.
 Whisk together flour, baking powder, and baking soda.

 - Melt butter, and pour into a mixing bowl with brown sugar, ground coffee, and 1 teaspoon salt.
 Stir to combine.
 Stir in eggs and vanilla extract.
-Stir in flour mixture until just combined.
+Stir in the flour mixture until just combined.
 Pour batter into the pan, and sprinkle with almonds.
 Bake 27 to 30 minutes, depending on how chewy you like your blondies (a shorter baking time results in a chewier blondie).
 Let cool completely.

 - Make the glaze: Whisk together butter and whiskey.
-Gradually whisk in confectioners’ sugar until glaze is thick but pourable (you may not need all the sugar).
+Gradually whisk in confectioners’ sugar until the glaze is thick but pourable (you may not need all the sugar).
 Using a spoon or a pastry bag fitted with a plain round tip, drizzle glaze over blondies in a rough crosshatch pattern.
-Let glaze dry 1 hour.
+Let glaze dry for 1 hour.
 Cut blondies into 2-inch squares.

 pg.
 56 of Martha Stewart Living, Number 220, March 2012